Home Compare INVE-B.ST vs RJF

 Investor AB (publ) vs Raymond James Financial: Which Stock Looks Stronger in 2026?

-Investor AB (publ) holds the cleaner structural position, with the lead spread across growth and profitability.
-Raymond James Financial does not offset that deficit through any equally strong structural edge elsewhere.
+Investor AB (publ) holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Raymond James Financial still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (INVE-B.ST: STOXX 600, RJF: S&P 500).
+Peer scores are normalised within each company's primary universe (INVE-B.ST: STOXX 600, RJF: Russell 1000).

 INDUSTRY COMPARISON